New England Conservatory of Music

 Outcomes

 It’s critical to understand a school’s outcomes to understand if your four (or more) years at the school will be worth it.
-Here are some key statistics about the outcomes of students who enroll at The New England Conservatory of Music:
+Here are some key statistics about the outcomes of students who enroll at New England Conservatory of Music:

 Majors

 Many students choose a school largely based on the what they want to study.
-The are The New England Conservatory of Music's most popular majors, ranked by how many people graduated with the concentration in the most recent year:
+The are New England Conservatory of Music's most popular majors, ranked by how many people graduated with the concentration in the most recent year:

 Stringed Instruments